BrianGladman/mathieu/readme.txt

                    the characteristics for even orders.

-          mc23e :  integer vectors of length lnum containing the mc23de   exponents corresponding to dmc23 and dmc23d
+          mc23e :  integer vectors of length lnum containing the mc23de   exponents corresponding to mc23 and mc23d

+          naccrc : vector of lnum values for the estimated accuracy of the cosine radial functions; obtained using the Wronskian

           ms1c   : real(knd) vectors of length lnum containing the
           ms1dc    characteristics for the sine radial functions